 After a certain age, many people begin to notice a tired, droopy facial appearance, characterized by loose skin around their neck, cheeks, and jaw.
 Sun exposure and an unhealthy lifestyle can accelerate this aging process, giving otherwise vibrant men and women a look that doesn’t reflect how they feel.

 This is why face lifts (or a “rhytidectomy”) have enjoyed such immense popularity in recent years, as innovative techniques emerge that provide natural, long-lasting results.
-In board-certified cosmetic surgeon Dr. Ellen Mahony, you have a doctor and advocate with whom you can discuss several different options for your facelift in the Westport and Fairfield, Connecticut, area.
+In board-certified cosmetic surgeon Dr. Ellen Mahony, you have a doctor and advocate with whom you can discuss several different options for your facelift.
 Each of them can reposition your facial skin and muscles to reverse the visible effects of aging and give you a rested, healthier look.

-Ellen can also perform other facial rejuvenation procedures, including eyelid lifts, brow lifts, and chemical peels.
+Ellen can also perform other facial rejuvenation procedures along with or after your facelift, including threadlifts, eyelid lifts, brow lifts, and chemical peels.
 You may also want to discuss the benefits of volume enhancement, through fillers, implants and soft tissue augmentation, or the innovative concept known as a “liquid facelift”.
 And, if desired, you can make a Connecticut face lift part of a more comprehensive Menopause Makeover.

 Are there any situations when you don’t recommend a facelift?